Alan Willcox: Mountaineering

-As well as climbing in the European Alps, he also joined Fritz Wiessner, Bill House and Elizabeth Woolsey in 1936 on an expedition to attempt the first ascent of Mount Waddington which, at the time, was Canada’s highest unclimbed peak at 4019 m.
+In addition to climbing in the European Alps, he joined Fritz Wiessner, Bill House and Elizabeth Woolsey in 1936 on an expedition that achieved the first ascent of Mount Waddington which, at the time, was Canada’s highest unclimbed peak at 4019 m.
+Wiessner and House reached the summit; Willcox and Woolsey remained at high camp as the backup pair.

-Willcox died at his Washington home in 1978, leaving his wife and their two sons.
+Willcox died at his Washington, D.C. home in 1978, leaving his wife and their two sons.